Common use of Timing of Release of Claims Clause in Contracts

 Samples: Restricted Stock Agreement (Immucor Inc)

 Timing of Release of Claims.
-Whenever in this Agreement a the provision of payment or benefit is conditioned on Executive’s execution and non-revocation of a release of claims, such release release, must be executed executed, and all revocation periods shall have expired expired, within 60 thirty (30) days after the Date date of Terminationtermination of Executive’s employment; failing which such payment or benefit shall be forfeited.
+Whenever in this Agreement the provision of payment or benefit is conditioned on Executive’s execution and non-revocation of a release of claims, such release, must be executed, and all revocation periods shall have expired, within 60 thirty (30) days after the date of termination of Executive’s employment; failing which such payment or benefit shall be forfeited.
 If such payment or benefit constitutes Non-Exempt Deferred Compensation, and if such 60-thirty (30) day period begins in one calendar year and ends in the next calendar year, the payment or benefit shall not be made or commence before the second such calendar year, even if the release becomes irrevocable in the first such calendar year.
-In other words, Executive is not permitted to influence the calendar year of payment based on the timing of her his signing of the release.
+In other words, Executive is not permitted to influence the calendar year of payment based on the timing of his signing of the release.

 Appears in 1 contract